 Our public land and natural areas are precious.

-With over 30 million acres of public land — roughly one third of the state — there is no shortage of wilderness to explore in Montana.
-Montana is home to both Glacier and Yellowstone National Parks, which attract visitors from across the United States and internationally.
+With over 30 million acres of public land—roughly one-third of the state—Montana has no shortage of wilderness to explore.
+It is home to both Glacier and Yellowstone National Parks, which attract visitors from across the United States and internationally.
 Montana moms care deeply about maintaining their public lands, which means fighting for policies that decrease fire risks and fighting against proposed mining near or around these sites.

-As heat continues to rise in the state and rains become more unpredictable, Montana, like many states, is at risk due to the impacts of climate change.
-2017 was the worst fire season in Montana since 1910 for total acres burned — with over 1.4 million acres consumed by fires across the state.
+As heat continues to rise in the state and rains become more unpredictable, Montana, like many states, is at risk because of the impacts of climate change.
+2017 was the worst fire season in Montana since 1910 for total acres burned—with over 1.4 million acres consumed by fires across the state.
 This heavy burn season coincided with what the National Drought Mitigation Center deemed an “exceptional drought.”

 We rely too heavily on coal.